 This project will optimise predictive map design and dissemination to ensure that these maps will support public protective action decision-making during a bushfire.
 Currently research interviews were undertaken with bushfire-affected residents to seek their experience with bushfire maps in the ACT, New South Wales, Tasmania and Victoria.

-The Bushfire and Natural Hazards CRC funded Black Summer project, Established and emerging uses of predictive services, found that there is much support amongst operations staff in Victoria for the dissemination of fire spread prediction maps to the public.
+The use of fire predictions has received increasing attention since the 2019/2020 fire season when 'Red Maps' were released to the public in NSW, Victoria and the ACT.
+The Bushfire and Natural Hazards CRC-funded Black Summer project, Established and emerging uses of predictive services, found that there is much support amongst operations staff in Victoria for the dissemination of fire spread prediction maps to the public.
 Further, recent post-event inquiries have recommended greater use of fire spread predictions in public messaging.